Laptop overset by graphic of bar and pie charts.

 How to get started

-If you have decided you want to try treating your investment like a subscription, the first thing you will need to work out is how much you can add towards investing each month – or from each pay.
+If you've decided you want to try treating your investment like a subscription, the first thing you'll need to work out is how much you can add towards investing each month – or from each pay cycle.

 An even simpler way to save regularly is to increase your KiwiSaver contributions.
-Typically, if you are employed and enrolled in KiwiSaver, you have to contribute a minimum of 3% of your salary.
-However, you can choose to contribute more.
-This could be either 4%, 6%, 8%, or 10%.
+From April, the default contribution for employees will increase to 3.5% of their salaries.
+However, you could chose to invest more, either 4%, 6%, 8%, or 10%.